-The Bonds are expected to receive an insured rating of "AA (stable outlook)" from S&P solely in reliance upon the issuance of the municipal bond insurance policy by AGM at the time of delivery of the Bonds.
+The Bonds are expected to be assigned an insured rating of "AA" (stable outlook) from S&P solely in reliance upon the issuance of the Bond Insurance Policy at the time of delivery of the Bonds by Assured Guaranty Municipal Corp.
 An explanation of the ratings of S&P may only be obtained from S&P. S&P is located at 55 Water Street, New York, New York 10041, telephone number (212) 208-8000 and has engaged in providing ratings for corporate bonds since 1923 and municipal bonds since 1940.
 Long-term debt ratings assigned by S&P reflect its analysis of the overall level of credit risk involved in financings.
 At present, S&P assigns long-term debt ratings with symbols "AAA" (the highest rating) through "D" (the lowest rating).
 The ratings express only the view of S&P at the time the ratings are given.
-Furthermore, a security rating is not a recommendation to buy, sell or hold securities.
-There is no assurance that such rating will continue for any given period of time or that it will not be revised downward or withdrawn entirely by S&P, if in its judgment, circumstances so warrant.

-The Bonds are expected to receive an insured rating of "A2 (stable outlook)" from Moody's solely in reliance upon the issuance of the municipal bond insurance policy by AGM at the time of delivery of the Bonds.
-Moody's has also assigned an underlying credit rating of "Baa2 (stable outlook)" to the Bonds.
+The Bonds are expected to be assigned an insured rating of "A2" (stable outlook) from Moody's solely in reliance upon the issuance of the Bond Insurance Policy at the time of delivery of the Bonds by Assured Guaranty Municipal Corp.
 An explanation of the ratings may be obtained from Moody's, 7 World Trade Center at 250 Greenwich Street, New York, New York 10007.
 Furthermore, a security rating is not a recommendation to buy, sell, or hold securities.
 There is no assurance that such ratings will continue for any given period of time or that the ratings will not be revised downward or withdrawn entirely by Moody's, if, in its judgment, circumstances so warrant.
 Any such revisions or withdrawal of the ratings may have an adverse effect on the market price of the Bonds.
+Any such revisions or withdrawal of the rating may have an adverse effect on the market price of the Bonds.
+Moody's has also assigned an underlying credit rating of "Baa2" to the Bonds.